My Spirit Rejoices in God My Savior

 Our sorrowful Mother’s merciful spirit resembled the compassion God had for all His created children.
 Without Mary’s willing collaboration with God in and through the Holy Spirit, the temporal reparation she was called to make would be left undone.
 Without it, her divine Son would not make eternal reparation and be the expiation for the sins of the world (1 Pet 1:3-7).
 Mary could rejoice in her suffering since it was united with the suffering of her beloved Son for the salvation of humanity.
 She drew all her moral courage from him.

 Our Blessed Lady possessed a love for the world that emulated the love her divine Son had in his humanity.
 The divine image that she was created in reached full perfection as she stood beneath the Cross under the weight of her sorrow.
 Because of her supernatural love for God and humanity, Mary could rejoice in His salvation, but not without rejoicing in her interior suffering.
-Jesus made suffering the necessary means of redemption, that is willing to suffer out of love of God for sin which offends Him and has ravaged humankind, so that the equity of justice between God and man may be restored.
+Jesus made suffering the necessary means of redemption, that is willing to suffer out of love of God for sin which offends Him and has ravaged humankind, so that the equity of justice between God and humanity may be restored.
 The apostle Paul rejoiced in his suffering for the sake of his flock and the glory his sheep might attain because of it (Col 1:24).

 In agony, Mary gave new birth to mankind.
-Adam’s trespass resulted in the condemnation of humanity; so also the righteous act of her Son, the second Adam resulted in justification and new life for all (Rom.
-5:18), but on the condition that his mother Mary, the second Eve and helpmate, suffer in union with him by offering the fruit of her womb back to God to complete and perfect his super-abundant peace offering of reconciliation.
+Adam’s trespass resulted in the condemnation of humanity; so also the righteous act of her Son, the second Adam resulted in justification and new life for all (Rom 5:18), but on the condition that his mother Mary, the second Eve, and helpmate, suffer in union with him by offering the fruit of her womb back to God to complete and perfect his super-abundant peace offering of reconciliation.

 God’s plan of salvation required Mary’s full moral participation since the Fall involved both genders and, therefore, could not be totally undone without full reciprocation.
 Mary’s willingness to suffer on Calvary, because of sin, was her loving response to God’s will in union with her Son, which eradicated Eve’s unfaithfulness to God and her transgression because of her inordinate love of self.
 Mary vindicated Eve by acting in an alternate way.
 She denied herself to the point of dying to her maternal self, thereby becoming the spiritual mother of redeemed humankind.